countable-web/open-source-corporation/getting_started/ONBOARDING.md

   * If you don't know the project, put "Countable" in that column.
   * Also include at least one of: references to issues in Trello, Commit IDs.
   * Countable pays for your time training and learning things you need for your job, up to 20%
-  * We don't pay for your time at conferences or social events.
+  * Be default we don't pay for your time at conferences or social events, but generally pay any expenses or admission necessary to attend.

+### Payment Info
+  * Provide a void cheque (in Canada this includes your bank account number, routing/transit number and institution number) to our accounting staff.

 ### Environment